Portavita/portavita.github.io/_posts/2018-06-23-blog_influxdb_vs_postgresql..markdown

 Grafana has been historically used together with InfluxDB as data source, since InfluxDB is a NOSQL db made for time series, and very much plug and play.

-Every time I'm confronted with graphed data, one of the first questions that pop up in my mind are **'How was that thing doing last week?'** **'Is it today doing better or worst than 3 months ago?'**.
-When it came to answer my questions using InfluxDB I was then disappointed by the time it took to load the data.
+Every time I'm confronted with graphed data, one of the first questions that pop up in my mind are **'How was that thing doing last week?'** **'Is it today doing better or worse than 3 months ago?'**.
+When it came the time to answer my questions using InfluxDB I was then disappointed by how long it took to load the data.

-I decided anyway to give a try to Grafana and at the time of configuring it, (version 4.6), i noticed that PostgreSQL is now supported as data source.
+I decided anyway to give a try to Grafana and at the time of configuring it (version 4.6), I noticed that PostgreSQL was also supported as data source.

 As you might be aware of, here at [Portavita][portavita] we are big fan of PostgreSQL and we are successfully using it since years to serve our customers and for quite a number of internal services too.